Weighing app development on Sony

 • As with other Android TV devices, apps should be backward-compatible and tested across Android versions, since firmware update cycles may vary between Sony models.

-Content discovery & recommendations
+Content discovery and recommendations

 • Sony TVs with the Google TV use content discovery APIs (e.g., Watch Next) to populate the home screen with personalized recommendations.

-• While your app doesn’t control the home screen directly, proper API integration allows Google TV to identify and present your content in context — increasing visibility and user engagement.
+• While your app doesn’t control the home screen directly, proper API integration allows Google TV to identify and present your content in context, increasing visibility and user engagement.

-• Testing & real-world behavior
+• Testing and real-world behavior

 • Catch subtle behavioral or layout issues